China–Philippines relations: National security concerns in the Philippines

 In January 2025, Philippine police arrested Deng Yuanqing, a Chinese national affiliated with the Army Engineering University of the People's Liberation Army on suspicion of espionage.
 China's foreign ministry spokesperson Mao Ning responded to the allegations of Chinese spies saying that the Philippines should make statements "based on facts" and to stop "making false claims and hyping up so-called Chinese spies".
 She then urged the country to protect the rights of Chinese citizens in the Philippines.
 The same month, Philippine authorities arrested suspected Chinese spies posing as Taiwanese tourists, recording the activities of Philippine Coast Guard ships in Palawan.
 In February 2025, the National Bureau of Investigation arrested two Chinese nationals for allegedly spying on Malacañang Palace.
 In March 2025, Philippine authorities announced they had uncovered an alleged spy ring involving hundreds of Chinese nationals in the country.

 In April 2025, the Philippines expressed concern over China's arrest of three Filipinos on espionage charges, calling the accusations retaliatory and baseless.
 Chinese authorities alleged the individuals were working for Philippine intelligence to gather military information, claiming they had confessed.
 However, the Philippines' National Security Council stated the three were former scholars who had studied in Hainan under a bilateral program with Palawan, and denied any military ties.

 In April 2025, Senator Francis Tolentino presented evidence in a Senate hearing linking the Chinese Embassy in Manila to the operation of troll farms through a contract with Infinitus Marketing Solutions.
 He revealed a signed service agreement and a corresponding payment, alleging the effort was part of a covert disinformation campaign targeting the Philippine government and public.
 On July 1, 2025, China sanctioned former Philippine senator Francis Tolentino, barring him from mainland China, Hong Kong, and Macau over his stance on South China Sea issues.
 Beijing cited his “egregious conduct” and opposition to Chinese interests, including authoring the Philippine Maritime Zones Act and leading a probe into alleged Chinese espionage.
 The move, announced a day after his term ended, is the first of its kind against a Philippine political figure.
 Tolentino dismissed the sanction as a “badge of honour” and reaffirmed his commitment to national sovereignty.

+In March 2026, Philippine authorities arrested three Filipino nationals, suspected of spying for China.
+In May 2026, at the Shangri-La Dialogue, Philippine defense secretary Gilbert Teodoro said that the Philippines was "under severe threat territory-wise and politically too by China."
+The Chinese government subsequently sanctioned Teodoro, his spouse, and child.
+In July 2026, the Department of National Defense stated that foreign state-backed education programs needed further scrutiny following a report of Jinan University serving as the primary training destination for Chinese-Filipino schools.